-Why Only Sam Can Tell Jon Snow About His Parents In 'Game Of Thrones' Season 8, Says John Bradley
+Sam Actor John Bradley Says Only He Can Tell Jon About His Parents On 'Game Of Thrones'

 Fans of Game of Thrones are used to being perpetually on the edge of their seat.
 It's not hard to understand why: Between massive fire-breathing dragons, deadly White Walkers, and the deaths of beloved character after beloved character (RIP King Robb), GoT loves to remind fans that just about anything can happen in Westeros.
 But Season 7's most shocking moment came not during a bloody battle, but in a quiet scene between Gilly and Sam, during which audiences learned that Jon is the legitimate heir to the Iron Throne.
 The (former) bastard of Winterfell has yet to discover the truth of his parentage, but actor John Bradley hopes that Sam will tell Jon about his parentage in Game of Thrones Season 8.